TheTinkerDad/sensible/README.md

 By default Sensible comes with only a few example sensors, but it is basically a framework that enables you to quickly prototype and implement your own sensors.

-I've also made a video showcasing Sensible (first installment of a tutorial / development update series I'm working on).
+The below video showcases the first public version of Sensible and its capabilities.
+(This is the first installment of a tutorial / development update series.)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/21pho997KuA/0.jpg)](https://www.youtube.com/watch?v=21pho997KuA)